bkoelman/CSharpGuidelinesAnalyzer/docs/Overview.md

 - [x] This analyzer reports members that are named "AddItem", "Delete" or "NumberOfItems".
 The other scenarios are already covered by [CA1726](https://msdn.microsoft.com/en-us/library/ms182258.aspx).

 ### AV1712: Avoid short names or names that can be mistaken for other names (HIGH)
 - [x] This analyzer reports variables and parameters that are named "b001", "lo", "I1" or "lOl".
-Requires [Visual Studio 2015 Update 2](https://github.com/bkoelman/CSharpGuidelinesAnalyzer/blob/master/docs/IOperation.md).

 ### AV1715: Properly name properties (MEDIUM)
-- [x] This analyzer reports boolean variables, parameters and fields whose names do not start with words like "Is", "Has", "Can" etc. Requires [Visual Studio 2015 Update 2](https://github.com/bkoelman/CSharpGuidelinesAnalyzer/blob/master/docs/IOperation.md).
+- [x] This analyzer reports boolean variables, parameters and fields whose names do not start with words like "Is", "Has", "Can" etc.

 ### AV1738: Prefix an event handler with On (LOW)
 - [x] This analyzer reports when the target method in an event handler assignment does not match the pattern "On" followed by target field name and the name of the event.
-Requires [Visual Studio 2015 Update 2](https://github.com/bkoelman/CSharpGuidelinesAnalyzer/blob/master/docs/IOperation.md).

 ### AV1739: Use an underscore for irrelevant lambda parameters (LOW)
 - [x] This analyzer reports unused lambda parameters whose names contain any characters other than underscores.
-Requires [Visual Studio 2015 Update 2](https://github.com/bkoelman/CSharpGuidelinesAnalyzer/blob/master/docs/IOperation.md).

 ### AV1745: Group extension methods in a class suffixed with Extensions (LOW)
 - [x] This analyzer reports extension method container classes with a name that does not end in "Extensions".